15:17:00

 Cosmic Gate - The Drums, I like the kick, the calm and yet the driving force in the build-up, the surprise when the sound comes in the middle section and when the kick starts again, that was special, and the two are still very nice guys.

-Der dritte Raum - Trommelmachine.
+Der Dritte Raum - Trommelmachine.

-I like the energy and all elements of the song, it has everything, tribal, techno, trance, house
+I like the energy and all elements of the song, it has everything, tribal, techno, trance, house.

 5-Dimitris: It would be fantastic to talk about your latest track with Talla 2XLC - Sometimes out now on That's Trance.
 Please tell us how this awesome track came about and the story behind it.